 2. The protagonist himself who practices assimilationism and color-blindness, as evidenced by his work being liked by a racist white man on the bus, a pro-black woman, and later, evidence of a "95% cross over index".
 (Think: Lizzo, the Fresh Prince, Beyoncé, OJ Simpson, Oprah, or let me just say it: palatable Blackness).
 The protagonist doesn't seem to ever come to understand that his art is a coping mechanism for his repressed discontent with racism.
 He never gets that his art provides a route for his escapism.

 3. Then there is the third member of the trio, protagonist's Black friend who is a con-artist.
 He uses the effects of racism (ex 1. the narrative of blackness being a homogenized experience) “to his benefit” (to survive).
-His friend also plays into the following stereotypes: 2. jobless, aimless Black man; 3. womanizer, sex-fiend Black man 4.
-And that Black people are ignorant.
+His friend also plays into the following stereotypes: 2. jobless, aimless Black man; 3. womanizer, sex-fiend Black man; and 4. the ignorant Black person.

 4. They disrespected Aaron McGruder, the Black creator of The Boondocks, by mentioning him.
 I took this very personally because I'm a big fan of the The Boondocks (a pro-Black, satirical comic/animation, i.e. an artistic version of resistance).
 How dare they insinuate that a man who denies the centrality of his Blackness in a white supremacist context could be anything like McGruder?